Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `MAIL_DRIVER`

-  It specifies which mail driver would be used while sending mails from the system.
+  It specifies which mail driver can be used while sending mails from the system.
 It's value can be any of the `mail`, `smtp`, `sendmail`, `mailgun`.

 * `MAIL_FROM_NAME`